marcelotduarte/cx_Freeze/README.md

 **cx\_Freeze** is a set of scripts and modules for freezing Python scripts into executables, in much the same way that [py2exe](http://www.py2exe.org/) and [py2app](https://pythonhosted.org/py2app/) do.
 Unlike these two tools, cx\_Freeze is cross platform and should work on any platform that Python itself works on.
-It supports [Python](https://www.python.org/) 2.7 or higher
+It supports [Python](https://www.python.org/) 2.7, 3.5 and 3.6.
-(including Python 3).

 # Download/Install